Howardkhh/FROSS/README.md

 ## Prepare Dataset
 #### 1. Download 3RScan dataset
 Agree to the terms of use and get the download script from [here](https://forms.gle/NvL5dvB4tSFrHfQH6) and save it as `3RScan.py`.
-You may want to parallelize the download script for faster downloading speed.
+You may want to parallelize the script for faster download speed.
 ```bash
 python 3RScan.py -o Datasets/3RScan/data
 wget "http://campar.in.tum.de/public_datasets/3RScan/3RScan.json" -P Datasets/3RScan/data